 - End with a conclusive sentence.

-Use a Wide Vocabulary & Effective Language.
-The writing score included with the SAT essay rubric requires formal language.
-Don’t repeat points and watch your grammar.
-Avoid using simple words, slang, and writing in the first-person style.
+- Use Your Vocabulary & Effective Language.
+Only use formal language.
+Don’t repeat points, and watch your grammar.
+Avoid using simple words, slang, and writing in the first person.

-Avoid going Off-Topic.
+- Avoid Going Off-Topic.
 Keep your essay precise in regards to the source.
-It is essential to show the examiner you have read and understood the reference.
-Don’t talk about what you did last Saturday!
+It is essential to show the examiner that you have read and understood it.

-Practice Is Ideal.
-Looking at SAT essay examples will help you understand how the essay should be written on the big day.
-Practice writing your paper by following an SAT essay sample.
+- Practice Makes Perfect.
+Looking at SAT essay examples will help you understand how the essay should be written.
+Practice writing your paper using an SAT essay sample as a reference.

 SAT Essay Examples